-Geo object: Radar stati on ( RADSTA .)
-(P)
+Geo object: Radar statio on ( RADSTA ) (P)

 Attributes: CATRAS COMCHA DATEND DATSTA

-height of th
+HEIGHT - height of the e emitting pa rt of the rada r.

-NOBJNM OBJNAM PEREND PERSTA STATUS VERACC
+NOBJNM OBJNAM PEREND PERSTA STATUS VERACC VALMXR

-VALMX R

 VERDAT INFORM NINFOM

 - The RADSTA must only be used to encode the technical equipment itself, independent of the building or structure in which it is installed.
-If it is required to encode the building or structure (e.g. mast, tower, radar dome) it must be done using an appropriate object class (e.g. BUISGL, LNDMRK). - Clarification to S-57 Appendix A, Chapter 2 Attributes: Each VHF-channel should be indicated. using the attribute COMCHA, in square brackets by 2 digits and up to 2 characters (A-Z); e.g. VHF channel 7 = [07], VHF channel 16 = [16].
+If it is required to encode the building or structure (e.g. mast, tower, radar dome) it must be done using an appropriate object class (e.g. BUISGL, LNDMRK). - Each VHF-channel should be indicated, using the attribute COMCHA, in square brackets by 2 digits and up to 2 characters (A-Z); e.g. VHF channel 7 = [07], VHF channel 16 = [16].
 The indication of several VHF-channels is possible, with each value being separated by a semicolon; e.g. VHF channels 7 and 16 = [07];[16].

-12.12 Radar conspicuous objects (see S-4 - S-485.2)
+12.12 Radar conspicuous objects (see S-4 - B-485.2)